seamapi/edgespec/docs/middleware.md

 # Middleware

 Middleware in EdgeSpec follows a similar pattern to other libraries like Express/Fastify/Koa.
-Middleware receives two parameters: the `next` function and the incoming `req` object.
+Middleware receives three parameters: the incoming `req` object, the `ctx` context object, and the `next` function.
 It is expected to always call `next`.

 Here's a few example use cases: